yureitzk/youtube-channel-id-extractor/README.md

 # YouTube Channel Id Extractor

-A simple website to get a channel Id from a YouTube link.
+A simple website to get a channel id from a YouTube link.

 ## Features